fer23333/MyLeetcode/Walmart/README.md

 1. OrderDirection format strictly follows: N/S X + E/W Y. OrderID format strictly follows: WMXXXX (4 digits).
 Order TimeStamp format strictly follows: HH:MM:SS and will not exceed 24(24-hour Time Format) .
 All input formats are valid.

-2. Assume drone only goes straight and we calculate distance X+Y instead of sqrt(X^2 + Y^2).
-Because it's city roads, we cannot go directly to destination.
+2. Assume drone only goes straight and we calculate Manhattan distance instead of Euclidean distance.

 3. OrderTime always within a day, we do not consider overtime order or can't finish before 10PM.
 Time is always valid and are in the same day.
 We can assume Input is from 6 a.m. until 10 p.m.
 And the drone is able to finish the work same day(clear the order in warehouse).